rnkn/portfolio/_posts/2016-06-09-sonic-state.md

   Photo by Bryan Spencer
 ---

 Live visual performance with [Heinz Riegler][hr] at [Metro Arts][metro] in Brisbane.

 An improvised 40-minute set on the theme of creation and collapse.
-No computer generated imagery is used for the visuals, all video is practical effects, layered and mixed live.
+All video created with practical effects, layered and mixed live.

 [hr]: http://heinzriegler.com
 [metro]: https://www.metroarts.com.au/events/sonic-state/